chrisland85/CLO835_FINALPROJECT_2023/README.md

 Deploy Python Application with Persistent MySql Database on EKS (using Storage Class (SC), Persistent Volume (PV) and Persistent Volume Claim (PVC))

 Project Prequisites:
-Docker Images are pushed to the ecr repository
-EKS Cluster with 2 Worker Nodes is Deployed (eks cluster manifest (eks_config) is also in the repository)
+Docker Images are pushed to the ecr repository by the workflow in gitaction EKS Cluster with 2 Worker Nodes is Deployed (eks cluster manifest (eks_config) is also in the repository)
 Steps:
 # Using Storage class and PVC